hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 raw-safe symmetric INT8 Add to this mode, keeps tensors in C32 blocked storage, and disables allocator IFM reuse so the AFU output remains out-of-place.
 Requantized Add, nonzero zero points, broadcasting, and fused activation clamps remain unsupported and are rejected.
+Internal `Reshape`, `Squeeze`, and `ExpandDims` are admitted to Regor's existing reshape-removal pass; a view-to-Add regression verifies that none of the three adds a runtime command.
+Public-output materialization and view offset/slice cases remain open.

 The compiler-generated Add package passes byte-exactly on Verilator at 127,826 simulated ns.
 The equivalent hand-written package passes at 113,958 simulated ns; the 13,868 ns (12.17%) difference is consistent with additional parsing/validation overhead for a 1,184-byte compiler artifact versus an 800-byte fixture, while both execute four commands over the same 128-byte tensors.
 These focused completion times include boot and runtime overhead and are not substitutes for the 347,992-cycle Micro-MobileNet or 388,146-cycle Micro-YOLO full-graph PMU gates.

 ### Work Items